julyndav/PowerBI/UK_National_Rail/README.md

 ### Dashboard Concept:
 <ul>
 <li>Outlined key metrics and potential visuals, dividing the dashboard into four main sections based on the initial requirements.</li>
 <li>Designed the overall aesthetic and layout to ensure a user-friendly interface.
-The background and icons were designed in PowerPoint.</li>
+The background and icons were designed and exported from PowerPoint.</li>
 </ul>
 <p></p>